Richard-Ott/WeCode/README.txt

 Test_input_Paired.xlsx is for running the paired nuclide inversion

 - RiebeGranger_Cronus_PairedCRN:
-Assuming you have a paired 10Be and 36Cl measurement and know your bedrock OR soil chemistry (fraction of quartz, fraction of calcite, fraction of other insoluble minerals), you can calculate the "real denudation rate".
+Assuming you have a paired 10Be and 36Cl measurement and know your bedrock OR regolith chemistry (fraction of quartz, fraction of calcite, fraction of other insoluble minerals), you can calculate the "real denudation rate".
 The code uses an optimization algorithm to solve for the correct denudation rate and enrichment/depletion of minerals in the soil.